NinaPannn/Aboutme/README.md

 __<p align="center">Hi there~Thank you for coming!👋</p>__

-🔆 I am Kunhui Pan, a postgraduate student at the University of Southampton specialising in Data and Decision Analytics.
+🔆 I am Nina Pan, a postgraduate student at the University of Southampton specialising in Data and Decision Analytics.
 I am a self-driven coder and have greate passion for data science.
 I particularly encourage more girls to get involved in the field of data science to discover the beauty in this field.🔆